sympower/dt-data-load-tool/docs/website/README.md

 ## Docs versions

-We keep a few additional versions of our docs for the users to be able read about how former and future versions of dlt work.
+We keep a few additional versions of our docs for the users to be able read about how former and future versions of data_load_tool work.
 We use docusaurus versions for this but we do not check the historical versions into the repo but rather use a script to build the former versions on deployment.
 To locally build the versions run:

 ```
 npm run update-versions